London Congestion Charge in 2026: What You Should Know

 Key Changes Coming in January 2026

-The basic daily charge will increase from £15 to £18.
+The basic daily charge has been increased from £15 to £18.
 It is the first increase since 2020, and you must pay it by midnight on the day of travel or in advance.

-The penalty for late payment is also becoming severe.
-Currently, you can pay £17.50 within three days after travel.
-After the new rules, the penalty will be £21.
+The penalty for late payment has also become severe.
+Previously, you could pay £17.50 within three days after travel.
+After the new rules, the penalty is £21.

 Fully electric cars registered for Auto Pay will receive a 25% discount, reducing the daily charge from £18 to £13.50.
 Similarly, electric vans, HGVs, and quadricycles will get a 50% discount, paying only £9 per day.
 From 4 March 2030, these discounts will further drop to 12.5% for electric vehicles and 25% for other categories mentioned above.